 Is a patent the right choice

-If you have developed a new product or process, you should decide whether patenting it should be part of your business strategy.
+If you have developed a new device, substance, method or process you should decide whether patenting it should be part of your business strategy.

 Some points to consider: